The Mountain Studios is now a museum-exhibition dedicated to Queen

 The address of the place: Casino Barrière de Montreux Rue du Théâtre 9 1820 Montreux

 The Casino Barrière de Montreux is located in the city centre of Montreux, about a 15-minute walk from the train station.
-Admission is free and the exhibition, which is located inside the Casino, is open every day from 10:00 to 22:00.
+Admission is free and the exhibition, which is located inside the Casino, is open every day from Monday to Friday from 9am to 6pm / Saturday and Sunday from 9am to 4pm.